Rates & FAQs

 Are sessions confidential?

 Yes.
 I do not inform your doctor about our therapy sessions, but for ethical and professional reasons I ask for your doctor’s details as part of the practice registration process.
 The only instances where I would extend the limits of confidentiality are if I became seriously concerned about harm coming to you or others around you, if you were involved in serious crime, or if your records were requested by a court.
-In these cases I would endeavour to first discuss this with you.
+In these cases I would endeavor to first discuss this with you.

 What if there is a serious emergency between sessions?